pulp-platform/pulp/fpga/README.md

 # FPGA

-PULP has been implemented on FPGA for various Xilinx FPGA boards
+PULP has been implemented on FPGA for various Xilinx FPGA boards.
+The module that will be emulated in the PL is pulpemu, that can be found in `tl/pulpemu/pulpemu.sv`.
+The other files you want to check are `fpga/pulpemu/tcl/fmc_board_*.xdc` that map the pulp I/Os to the FPGA PINs.

 ### CurrentlySupported Boards